 Step 1: Find a best rate cash Isa that allows transfers in

 The Which?
-Money Compare savings and Isa comparison tables let you search Isa accounts to choose the best rates based on quality of service, as well as the benefits of the product itself.
+Money Compare Isa comparison tables let you search Isa accounts to choose the best rates based on the quality of service you can expect to get, as well as the benefits of the product itself.